goulagparkinson/phpGranuleSpider/README.md

  * Expand this README
  * Add doc blocks to the code
  * Add something like https://github.com/c9s/GetOptionKit to parse argv opts
+ * For most of products it's impossible to read the beginDateTimeCoverage and endDateTimeCoverage from the filename.
+   For example with QSCAT_L2B12, the avg time coverage is about 1h42m (multiple files for same day !).
+   For the next generation tool we have to read into file (not just the pathname) inside global attribute but it's file format dependant.